 Why are we then running marathons?

-Running a marathon is tough especially for beginners.
-But what is it that draws the crowd as it seems to be the rage these days although it is not for everyone.
-Reasons differ from every individual why they chose to run in marathons and in my own opinion, these are the few:
+Running a marathon is tough, especially for beginners.
+But what is it that draws the crowd as it seems to be the rage these days although it is not for everyone?
+Reasons differ for every individual why they chose to run in marathons and in my own opinion, these are a few:

 - Test of your own endurance;